xotypeco/big_shoulders/README.md

 ```

-Then run the build script that is on each subfamily folder in the terminal, e.g.:
+Once the virtual environment is activated, run the build script that is on each subfamily folder in the terminal, e.g.:

 ```
+cd Big-Shoulders
-cd source/1-Big-Shoulders
+cd sources
 sh build.sh
 ```
 <br>